 World of Birds Wildlife Sanctuary and Monkey Park (Hout Bay)

-Africa's biggest collection of birds proves a reliable delight for young children.
+Africa's biggest collection of birds is delight for young children.
 The monkeys are also sure to entertain.
 A well-equipped play area and good tearoom complete the experience.

 Seal Island (Hout Bay)